History

 Site Context

-The site is situated approximately 13 kilometres south-west of Newcastle and 2 kilometres north of the nearest shore of Lake Macquarie adjacent to the township of Boolaroo NSW.
-The main site is bounded to the south by First Street, to the west by Main Road, to the north by a branch line of the Main Northern Railway line and to the east by slopes of Munibung Hill.
+The site is situated approximately 13 kilometres south-west of Newcastle and 2 kilometres north of the nearest shore of Lake Macquarie adjacent to the township of Boolaroo in New South Wales.
+The main site is bounded to the south by First Street, to the west by Main Road, to the north by a branch line of the Main Northern Railway line and to the east by the slopes of Munibung Hill.

 The site covers an approximate area of 191 hectares and is situated in the Lake Macquarie City Council ('LMCC') Local Government Area.
 PCCS also owns a number of residential properties in First and Second Streets, Boolaroo and land zoned 10 Investigation Zone in the LMCC LEP 2004, located between Main Road 217 and Main Road, Boolaroo.

 Incitec Fertilisers Limited (Incitec) owns a fertiliser factory on about 16 hectares of land to the east of the site.
-Incitec ceased operation in February 2009.
+Incitec ceased operations in February 2009.

 Aerial Photograph